-We observe that effective tabular extraction requires systematically exploring the \emph{interaction space} rather than individual features.
-This insight is inspired by $t$-way combinatorial testing~\citep{kuhn2013introduction}, a software engineering strategy where covering all $t$-way parameter interactions with minimal samples suffices to expose system behaviors.
+We hypothesize that effective tabular model distillation requires systematically exploring the interaction space rather than individual features.
+This insight is inspired by $t$-way combinatorial testing~\cite{kuhn2013introduction}, a software engineering strategy where covering all $t$-way parameter interactions with minimal samples suffices to expose system behaviors.
 The key observation is that significant behaviors of complex systems are rarely triggered by all parameters simultaneously, but rather by interactions among a small subset.
-As in \citep{khadka2024assessing, khadka2026combinatorial}, the tabular model decisions similarly depend on interactions among small feature subsets.
+As in \cite{khadka2024assessing,khadka2026combinatorial}, tabular model decisions similarly depend on interactions among small feature subsets.
+However, combinatorial testing tries to cover every interaction at least once.
+This is typically sufficient for fault detection, but not for knowledge distillation.
+This is because the latter aims to learn the decision patterns of the teacher model.
+Learning a decision pattern requires observing how the teacher behaves across multiple related samples.
+Our approach therefore, attempts to have uniform pairwise interaction distributions, ensuring that each decision pattern receives equal representation during training rather than merely guaranteeing minimum coverage.
 Consider a credit risk model that learns the rule $(\text{age} > 50 \land \text{debt-to-income} < 0.3) \rightarrow \text{low risk}$.
-Covering all pairwise feature interactions ensures the student observes all such decision patterns.
+Covering all pairwise feature interactions enables the student to observe different decision patterns in a uniform manner.